- Tips for caring for someone with poor hearing

 - look at the person as you speak

-- speak slowly and clearly, but do not over-emphasise or distort your lip movements as this can make it difficult for people to read your lips
+- speak slowly and clearly, but do not over-emphasise or distort your lip movements as this can make it hard for people to read your lips

-- not shout – although sometimes it may be necessary to speak louder
+- not shout – although sometimes you may need to speak louder

 - remember that shouting can make it hard for people to lip-read

-- try to use body language and facial expressions when you speak as this helps give the person you are speaking to some context in case they missed part of what you said
+- use body language and facial expressions when you speak to help give some context to the person you are speaking to

-- write messages down so they can read them if it's appropriate
+- write messages so they can read them

-- understand that beards, moustaches, chewing and putting hands in front of your face can obscure communication
+- remember that beards, moustaches, chewing and putting hands in front of your face can obscure communication

 - avoid talking in a noisy environment, or try to reduce background noise when possible